-Serve immediately in 2 small milkshakes (or 1 large) with a drizzle of melted sugar-free chocolate, drizzle of peanut butter, a dollop of dairy-free yogurt or unsweetened whipped cream and chopped peanuts.
+Serve immediately in 2 small milkshakes (or 1 large) with a drizzle of melted sugar-free chocolate, a drizzle of peanut butter, a dollop of dairy-free yogurt or unsweetened whipped cream, and chopped peanuts.

 Freeze the leftover in a popsicle mold!
 It makes a delicious keto singe serve ice cream to snack on.

 Nutrition panel is for 2 small milkshakes without the optional chia seeds.
-Seeds adds nutrients but 1 g net carbs per serve too.
+Seeds add nutrients but still 1g net carbs per serve.